jessicawyz/tp/docs/UserGuide.md

 Example:
 * `addpayment -id 000001 -payment 150` or `addpayment -id 1 -payment 150` would add a payment of 150 to the student with ID #000001 if it exists. <br>

 If the student has no outstanding payments, a 'No payment owed' message will be displayed. <br>
-Following the command, the display will update to show "Payment owed: $150". <br>

 After entering the command, the interface will update as shown below:

 ![Add Payment Update Display](images/payment/add_payment.jpg) _The display showing "Payment owed: $150" after adding a payment._